Faith and Chaplaincy

 Multi-Faith Prayer Room

-Open from April 2023, we have a dedicated multi-faith prayer room (the Arnold Room, Henderson Building).
+We have a dedicated multi-faith prayer room (the Arnold Room, Henderson Building).

 This space is available for all members of the Pembroke community as well as guests and visitors of any faith or none to use for private prayer, peaceful contemplation, meditation and quiet time.